SamFelix03/megha-network-arbitrum/README.md

 *The world's first DePIN (Decentralized Physical Infrastructure Network) for AI agent hosting using consumer devices*

+## 🌟 Turn Your Old Phone Into a Crypto-Earning AI Server

+**Megha Network** transforms idle smartphones, laptops, and tablets into profitable AI infrastructure.
+While **OpenAI charges $60+ per million tokens** and Big Tech monopolizes AI compute, our decentralized network lets **device owners earn passive USDC income** and **users access AI services at 90%+ lower costs**.

+**🚀 The Innovation**: Instead of expensive centralized servers, AI agents run on a **distributed network of consumer devices**, each earning USDC for hosting intelligent blockchain-native agents.
+From DeFi analysis to NFT discovery, users get enterprise-grade AI capabilities powered by the device sitting in your drawer.

+**⚡ Coming Soon**: Device Swarm technology will enable **parallel processing across multiple devices**, reducing complex query times from minutes to seconds while maximizing earnings for contributors.

 ## 🔗 Quick Links to Core Components

 | Component | Description | Link |